Mapi León: International career

-León's debut with Spain's senior team came about on 15 September 2016, coming on as a substitute during Spain's UEFA Women's Euro 2017 qualifying 13–0 win against Montenegro, the second to last match of European Qualifying.
+León's debut with Spain's senior team came about on 15 September 2016, coming on as a substitute during Spain's UEFA Euro 2017 qualifying 13–0 win against Montenegro, the second to last match of European Qualifying.

-In 2017, León was called up to her first major tournament with Spain, the 2017 UEFA Women's Euro.
+In 2017, León was called up to her first major tournament with Spain, the 2017 Euro.
 Spain advanced to the quarterfinals of the tournament where they were defeated by Austria on penalties.
 León captained Spain for the first time at the 2019 Algarve Cup.

-León started all of Spain's matches at the 2019 FIFA Women's World Cup as they made it to the Round of 16, where they faced the United States.
+León started all of Spain's matches at the 2019 FIFA World Cup as they made it to the Round of 16, where they faced the United States.
 In the 7th minute, she conceded a penalty after making contact with Tobin Heath in the box, which Megan Rapinoe scored to put the USA 1–0 up.
 The match ended 2–1 in favour of the United States as Spain exited the tournament.

-In 2021, Spain played in a 3–0 win against Poland in UEFA Women's Euro 2022 qualifying, where León scored for the first time in her career with the Spain national team.
+In 2021, Spain played in a 3–0 win against Poland in UEFA Euro 2022 qualifying, where León scored for the first time in her career with the Spain national team.
 The same match, she wore her mother's maiden name Cebrián on her shirt.

-The following year in July, León participated in the 2022 UEFA Women's Euro, where Spain were eliminated in the quarterfinals by eventual champions England.
+The following year in July, León participated in the 2022 Euro, where Spain were eliminated in the quarterfinals by eventual champions England.
 In September, León joined 14 of her teammates in abstaining from national team call-ups, a decision that arose from a conflict between the 15 players and Spain's coach, Jorge Vilda.
 The group, dubbed Las 15 by Spanish media, later posted a joint statement that explained their decision to leave, citing difficulties with their physical and mental health, and criticised the Spanish federation for their response to the situation.
-León continued to refuse call-ups to the national team into 2023 and even refused to make herself available for selection for the 2023 FIFA Women's World Cup.
+León continued to refuse call-ups to the national team into 2023 and even refused to make herself available for selection for the 2023 World Cup.
 Regarding the situation, she said in an interview "Mapi León has a way of life and values.
 I can't go back if the situation hasn't changed.
 There have to be changes.
 I'm not saying that no changes have happened, but I don't see them."

 In October 2025, after three years away from the national team, León received a call-up from newly appointed Spain manager Sonia Bermúdez for the 2025 Nations League Finals.